improveTheWorld/SmartLog/README.md

-🎉 Intelligent Logging with iLogger
+🎉 Intelligent Logging with SmartLog
 ===================================

-Whether you're monitoring a specific class instance or tracking a variable change, iLogger doesn't just observe—it actively assists you in maintaining complete transparency in your application's runtime environment.
+Whether you're monitoring a specific class instance or tracking a variable change, SmartLog doesn't just observe—it actively assists you in maintaining complete transparency in your application's runtime environment.

 This high-performance logging library is built to accommodate various logging scenarios.
 It's versatile, catering to different needs and customizable, allowing you to focus on specific variables or contexts.
 This ensures that you can trace your data modifications in real-time, gaining profound insights into your application's flow.

-At the heart of iLogger's functionality lies its ability to offer different granularities of log targeting, its flagship feature.
+At the heart of SmartLog's functionality lies its ability to offer different granularities of log targeting, its flagship feature.
 You can activate logging exclusively for specific instances, contexts, or namespaces.
 Furthermore, the logger allows customizing powerful validation functions that direct the logging process, determining what gets logged at runtime.

-The name "iLogger" not only symbolizes intelligent logging but also resonates with terms like "interactive", "intuitive", and "innovative".
-With iLogger, the tasks of debugging and monitoring your application become streamlined and precise, granting you full authority over what, when, and where to log.
+With SmartLog, the tasks of debugging and monitoring your application become streamlined and precise, granting you full authority over what, when, and where to log.

-Embark on a journey of intelligent, context-aware logging with iLogger.
+Embark on a journey of intelligent, context-aware logging with SmartLog.
 Join the evolution in debugging and monitoring now!

 To help keep this project vibrant, active, and free, **💌 [Donate Here](https://www.paypal.com/donate/?hosted_button_id=SJTG7U2E6PC4W) 💌**